 The Diono Rainier car seat received an overall rating of 2 stars in both forward and rear facing mode.
 The Booster Car Seat received an overall rating of 1 star.

-- Can be used for all ages
+- Can be used forward-facing or rear-facing

 - 10 year warranty